neiroc-02/event_handler/README.md

     - GET: Get all security events between the start and end time
         - Place them in the following format: `yyyy-MM-DDTHH:MM:ss/yyyy-MM-DDTHH:MM:ss`

-Currently, there is functionality for all end points, __except__ the ranged GET request.
-This will be implemented in the future.
+Currently, there is functionality for all end points!

 It also properly thows Error Code 400 errors if the endpoint is not found or the JSON posted is in the incorrect format.
 ## Installation